KarthikRaju86/PRODIGY_FS_01/README.md

 This project implements a user authentication system with secure login and registration functionality.
 It is created using Python, HTML & CSS.

 # Technologies used
-Python: Handles backend logic, user authentication, and session management.
+Backend:
+Python: The backend logic is powered by Python.
+Flask: A lightweight web framework for building the backend of the application.

-HTML: Structures the user interface for login, registration, and user interaction.
+Flask-Login: Manages user sessions and user authentication.
+Flask-WTF: Secure form handling for login and registration forms.
+Flask-Bcrypt: Secure password hashing and verification.
+Frontend:
+HTML: Basic structure of the application.

-CSS: Styles the frontend interface to ensure a responsive and user-friendly design.
+CSS: Styling for creating a responsive and user-friendly interface.